nmilosev/crouton-fedora-wayland/README.md

-fedora-crouton: Crouton version for Fedora 23
+crouton-fedora: Crouton version for Fedora
 =================================================

 This is a modified version of Crouton which installs Fedora 23 (cli) onto your Chromebook.